MODULE 2

 Practice the Vocabulary Words

 These Louisiana Spanish words appear in "Allegar a la Louisiana."
-Listen to each word pronounced before you sing the song.
-Click the play button next to each word to hear it.
+Click play to hear each one.

 ▸ Audio pronunciation files coming soon — upload files to activate each play button.